Convex-Dev/convex-web/src/main/resources/markdown/dev_doc/cvm/accounts.md

 An account without a public key is an **actor**.
 Actors plays an important role on the Convex network since they can define smart contracts.
 A [whole section is dedicated to creating and managing them](/cvm/actors).

+Removing a key by running `(set-key nil)` turns a user account into an actor.
+Conversely, an actor setting a key becomes a user account.

 ## `:metadata`